ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 This package provides the core Ethereum Virtual Machine (EVM) implementation which is capable of executing EVM-compatible bytecode.
 The package has been extracted from the [@ethereumjs/vm](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/vm) package along the VM `v6` release.

-Note that this package atm cannot be run in a standalong mode but needs to be executed via the `VM` package which provides an outer Ethereum `mainnet` compatible execution context.
+Note that this package atm cannot be run in a standalone mode but needs to be executed via the `VM` package which provides an outer Ethereum `mainnet` compatible execution context.
 Standalone functionality will be added along a future non-breaking release.

 # USAGE